 Helen Lake is way ahead of her.
 After 25 years behind bars, her husband was paroled and will be released in May.
 Lake has already scheduled a physical and mental exam for him and referrals to job placement and training programs.

 “We’re trying to make his transition as smooth as possible,” she says.
 “We want to make sure we give him the right tools.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.